mcfreund/mcfreund.github.io/_pages/publications.md

 To navigate to the online version, click on the title.

-You can also find my articles on <a href="https://scholar.google.com/citations?user=sTuP35MAAAAJ&hl=en" target="_blank">my Google Scholar profile</a>.
+You can also find my publications on <a href="https://scholar.google.com/citations?user=sTuP35MAAAAJ&hl=en" target="_blank">my Google Scholar profile</a>.

 {% if author.googlescholar %}